sifat009/tailwind-prefix/README.md

 ## 💖 Support

-If you find Tailwind Prefixer helpful and would like to support continued maintenance and development, consider buying me a coffee.
+If you find Tailwind Prefix helpful and would like to support continued maintenance and development, consider buying me a coffee.
 Your contributions help pay for ongoing improvements and prioritization of new features.

 <div align="left">
   <a href="https://buymeacoffee.com/bhacker150b" target="_blank" rel="noopener noreferrer">